CristiMuntean/Energy-management-system/README.md

 ## Overview

 Welcome to the Energy Management System repository!
-This project, developed for the Distributed Systems course at the Technical University of Cluj-Napoca, brings together four microservices, a console application, and a front-end.
+This project brings together four microservices, a console application, and a front-end.
 Together, they simulate a system managing smart devices, monitoring their energy consumption and displaying hourly consumption data.

 ## Table of Contents